thedarkjester/P2PSwap/README.md

 ## Notes for the Devs

-1. The `nonReentrant modifier is technically redundant` and can actually be removed.
-It was really left in for those who skim the contract and want non reentrancy surety.
-A different contract will be deployed for those who want the cheaper gas.
+1. `A nonReentrant modifier was used and removed as is technically redundant`

 2. The following tasks can be run: